 - Poor posture: our mania for technology is compounding this problem – if you’re hunched over your phone or craning over your laptop for long periods of time, then this can weaken the muscles in the chin and neck.

 What can be done to get rid of a double chin?

 This was the question that Men’s Health recently posed for our medical director Mr Alex Karidis.
 The obvious solution is to hit the gym and lose weight, but Mr Karidis did warn that this won’t always guarantee a chiselled jawline: “Some stubborn areas won’t reduce with exercise and diet.
 You can even end up losing fat on areas where you actually want it to stay, while the stubborn area remains unchanged.”

 However, there are surgical and non-surgical double chin removal procedures:

-- Chin liposuction: lipo can remove fat on many areas of the body but can also be used to treat more delicate areas such as the neck and under the chin.
-Small incisions are made in the skin and a tiny cannula is inserted; excess fat is removed, and the area is sculpted to improve contour
+- Chin liposuction: Liposuction can remove fat on many areas of the body but can also be used to treat more delicate areas such as the neck and under the chin.
+Small incisions are made in the skin and a tiny cannula is inserted; excess fat is removed, and the area is sculpted to improve contour.
+At Karidis, we offer targeted chin, neck and jawline liposuction, helping to remove fat from these stubborn areas.

 - Lower facelift and neck lift: strengthening the platysma muscles under the neck or lifting the tissues in the lower face can both help greatly with the appearance of a double chin